 The primary goal of an industrial ventilation system hood is to capture and transfer environmental contaminants.
 A hood’s size and shape is designed specific to its end application but is typically classified within the enclosing hood or exterior hood category.
 Hood Types Enclosing hoods: An enclosing hood will completely or partially surround the point where…

 The ductwork of an industrial dust collection system connects the system’s hoods, air cleaning device(s) and fan.
 Carefully planning the size of the ductwork will assist in reducing waste, reducing costs and improving efficiency.
-Types of Industrial Ductwork Tapered systems: The velocities are nearly constant as the airflow is merged together and the duct becomes…
+Types of Industrial Ductwork Industrial Ductwork Sizing Determining the size of the ductwork for an industrial dust collection system requires a…

 One of IVI, Inc.’s goals is to provide its customers with solutions down to the last detail, including the structural steel required for most large-scale industrial ventilation and material handling projects.
 That’s why our teams can complete engineering, design, fabrication and installation services for all structural aspects of projects.
 Each year we install hundreds of…